 Many of the faculty will be the same as those who were scheduled for the in-person program.
 In fact, most of them are already teaching students online.
 All faculty members are esteemed performers and almost all are Curtis alumni who are accomplished soloists, hold positions in major chamber and orchestra ensembles, and are teachers at recognized teaching institutions.
 Confirmed updates will be posted to the website as soon as possible.
 Feel free to inquire on the specifics for your discipline by sending an e-mail to firstname.lastname@example.org with “YASP faculty question” in the subject line.

-Again, the program will be as flexible as possible to account for the varying home lives and time zones of participants.
 Video sessions will be recorded so they may be referred to later if needed (for educational use only.)
 Here is one possible example, if a student is able to participate in all activities live, in real time.
 The actual timing will vary.

 9–10 a.m.
 Warm up/movement (at home, on your own)

 10–11 a.m.
 Private live lesson via video app (may occur at a different time)

 11:30 a.m.–12:30 p.m.
 Musical studies class via webinar*

 12:30–2 p.m.
 Lunchtime mixer (call in to a virtual hang-out or check the discussion boards while you eat lunch)

 *recorded for later viewing, if student is unable to tune in live

 Link 1 (Blue Yeti/Blue series USB microphones): This option is simple to plug into your device and can be used for both speaking and recording your instrument.
 Microphone settings are adjusted in Zoom and on the microphone itself.
 It has been tested by a Curtis staff member who liked it.